 “ITBar7Position”=dword:00000001

-You might want to disable your antivirus software prior to installing Internet Explorer, read below for a full explanation:
+You may want to disable your antivirus software prior to installing Internet Explorer, read below for a full explanation:

 A few people have asked why we recommend temporarily disabling anti-virus or anti-spyware applications (which I’ll refer to together as anti-malware) prior to installing IE7, so here’s a little insight to the situation.